DIARY OF A JOURNEY THOUGH EUROPE (Part I)

 Entering Switzerland at Geneva to meet an old school friend, one enters a bourgeois paradise.
 One feels one lowers the tone just by entering it.
 The streets are spotlessly clean, the wealth is vast.
 Even the interiors of the elevators in public car parks are clad in marble and lit with crystal.
 In England, such luxury would invite, and call forth, immediate vandalism.

-’s apartment in a small and luxurious block a little way out of Geneva and up the mountainside.
+We go to my friend’s apartment in a small and luxurious block a little way out of Geneva and up the mountainside.
 It overlooks the lake, and you can see Mont Blanc in the distance.
 The cold air is astonishingly bracing, and gives a pleasantly scouring sensation in your lungs.
 I almost wish I had tuberculosis, to experience the relief such air would provide.
 I understand The Magic Mountain and the lure of sanatoria a little better now.

-’s neighbour below has a balcony so huge that it has a real garden in (or on?) it, including a lawn and miniature palm trees.
+My friend’s neighbour below has a balcony so huge that it has a real garden in (or on?) it, including a lawn and miniature palm trees.
 It is so perfect, so clean, that one could safely perform surgery in it.
 Despite its perfection – every blade of grass the same length, nothing out of place – the lady downstairs comes out to improve it every night.
 Improving perfection, that could be Switzerland’s mission statement.
 It is astonishing what this woman finds to do in her garden, which to me looks so utterly finalised.